NdyGen/blog/_agent_config/trendwatcher_prompt.md

 **Important:**
 - Before trend extraction, you are required to call the `archivist` tool to retrieve previously analyzed trends and cross-reference them with the current articles to ensure novelty.
 - Only trends that are **not yet covered or meaningfully new** should be included.

+## 🔐 Archivist Enforcement Rule
+> ⚠️ **Mandatory Rule: You must call the `archivist` tool to assert that you have not previously analyzed these trends in the last 3 months.**